 Observations of Secretarial Auditor Response by the Bank • The vacancy caused by the resignation of Mrs. Vijayalakshmi lyer was filled up on 11 th January, 2020 consequent to appointment Mrs. Monica Dhawan as Independent Woman Director beyond the time limit prescribed under the Regulation 17 (1)(a) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. • The vacancy caused by non-reappointment of Independent directors namely Mr. Pronab Sen, Mr. Sanjiv Agarwal, Mr. Sunil Chandiramani and Mr. Mohammad Ashraf Mir by the members in the Annual General Meeting held on 26 th September, 2019 was filled by the Bank by appointing Dr. Rajeev Lochan Bishnoi, Mrs. Monica Dhawan and Mr. Naba Kishore Sahoo as Independent Directors with effect from 11 th January 2020 and 1 st March 2020 respectively.
 The aforesaid appointments were made beyond the time limits prescribed under Section 149 of the Act read with the rules made there under and Regulation 25(6) of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015.
-During the year under review, due to unprecedented and extraordinary reasons beyond its control, the Bank has involuntarily become non-compliant with certain regulations of the Listing Regulations/Companies Act, 2013 relating to Composition of Board of Directors, inability to reconstitute the statutory committees of the Board within the stipulated Pursuant to Section 177 and 178 of the Companies Act, 2013 read with Companies (Meetings of Board and its Powers) Rules, 2014 and Regulation 17(2) and 18(2((a) of the SEBI (Listing Obligations &amp; Disclosure Requirements) Regulations, 2015, the composition of the Audit Committee, Nomination and Remuneration Committee and Stakeholders Relationship Committee was not in compliance for the period beginning from 26th September 2019 and 10th January, 2020 since the Bank did not have any Independent Directors. period and convening of meetings thereof.
-Consequent upon the appointment of Independent Directors, the composition of the Board and Committees thereof were re-aligned to the Regulatory requirements.
-Subsequently, the meetings of the Board and Committees thereof were held as per the regulatory requirements.
-The Bank has conducted Board Meetings held on 23rd October, 2019 and 30th December, 2019 without the presence of at least one Independent Director.
-The gap between the meetings of the Audit committee held on 2nd August 2019 and 30th January 2020 is 180 days which is beyond the time limit specified in the Secretarial Standards.
-Article 69(i) of the Articles of Association prescribes that the Bank shall have minimum Seven (7) directors on the Board.
-However during the period from 7th October, 2019 to 11th January, 2020 the Bank had only six directors on the Board.
+During the year under review, due to unprecedented an extraordinary reasons beyond its control, the Bank ha involuntarily become non-compliant with certain regulatior of the Listing Regulations/Companies Act, 2013 relating t Composition of Board of Directors, inability to reconstitut the statutory committees of the Board within the stipulate period and convening of meetings thereof.
+Consequent upo the appointment of Independent Directors, the compositio of the Board and Committees thereof were re-aligned t the Regulatory requirements.
+Subsequently, the meeting of the Board and Committees thereof were held as per th regulatory requirements. • ursuant to Section 177 and 178 of the Companies Act, D13 read with Companies (Meetings of Board and its owers) Rules, 2014 and Regulation 17(2) and 18(2((a) of the SEBI (Listing Obligations & Disclosure Requirements) egulations, 2015, the composition of the Audit ommittee, Nomination and Remuneration Committee and Stakeholders Relationship Committee was not in ompliance for the period beginning from 26 th September D19 and 10 th January, 2020 since the Bank did not have by Independent Directors. • The Bank has conducted Board Meetings held on 23 rd October, 2019 and 30 th December, 2019 without the presence of at least one Independent Director.
+The gap between the meetings of the Audit committee held on 2 nd August 2019 and 30 th January 2020 is 180 days which is beyond the time limit specified in the Secretarial Standards. • Article 69(i) of the Articles of Association prescribes that the Bank shall have minimum Seven (7) directors on the Board.
+However during the period from 7 th October, 2019 to 11 th January, 2020 the Bank had only six directors on its Board.